 To make a hemp seed protein or oil, the seed is simply cold pressed - there are no chemical or acidic extraction processes needed to isolate the protein.
 When it comes to hemp seeds, they are simply dehulled, opening a nutty, buttery heart.

 This means you enjoy much more than a protein when eating hemp.
-Cold pressing retains other nourishing elements of hemp including the ideal balance of delicate omega 3, 6 and 9 essential fatty acids for brain development, heart health and immune function.
+Cold pressing retains other nourishing elements of hemp including the ideal balance of delicate omega 3, 6 and 9 essential fatty acids.
 Hemp is also rare source of GLA, a type of omega 6, revered for its anti-inflammatory properties.

 Hemp oil has become a staple globally as an alternative to olive oil, with its boost of omegas, vitamin E and 40% less saturated fat.